walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.leavesDecay()
+### events.blockPistonExtend()

 #### Parameters

- * callback - A function which is called whenever the [block.LeavesDecayEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/LeavesDecayEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.blockDispense()

-#### Parameters

- * callback - A function which is called whenever the [block.BlockDispenseEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockDispenseEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.blockForm()

-#### Parameters

- * callback - A function which is called whenever the [block.BlockFormEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockFormEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockPistonExtendEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPistonExtendEvent.html) is fired

  * priority - optional - see events.on() for more information.